-All of the recipes are meat free.
+All recipes are meat free except those listed at the end of the month.
 Eating vegetable proteins uses less resources and feeds more people per acre of land than animal protein.
 Animal protein can be added if you like.

-- √ tsp = teaspoon - ✓ TBLSP = Tablespoon - ✓ Adjust the seasonings means to add more of herbs, spices, salt and pepper so it tastes good to you. - ✓ Yeast is regular baking yeast - ✓ Baking powder and baking soda are two different leavenings.
-They can not be substituted for each other. - ✓ Dairy free milks can be substituted for cow's milk - ✓ Margarine can be substituted for butter, but it will change the taste slightly - ✓ Vegetable oils can be substituted for olive oil - ✓ 1 TBLSP flax + 3 TBLSP cold water, resting for 5 minutes can be substituted for 1 egg - ✓ In most cases canned or frozen can be substituted for fresh and vice versa - Sauté means to mix ingredients with oil or fat and gently stir while cooking. - Diced, chopped or cubed means simply to cut up the vegetables into smaller pieces.
+- ✓ tsp = teaspoon - ✓ TBLSP = Tablespoon - ✓ Adjust the seasonings means to add more of herbs, spices, salt, and pepper so it tastes good to you. - ✓ Yeast is regular baking yeast - ✓ Baking powder and baking soda are two different leavenings.
+They cannot be substituted for each other. - ✓ Dairy free milks can be substituted for cow's milk - ✓ Margarine can be substituted for butter, but it will change the taste slightly - ✓ Vegetable oils can be substituted for olive oil - ✓ 1 TBLSP flax + 3 TBLSP cold water, resting for 5 minutes can be substituted for 1 egg - ✓ In most cases, canned or frozen can be substituted for fresh and vice versa - Sauté means to mix ingredients with oil or fat and gently stir while cooking. - Diced, chopped, or cubed means simply to cut up the vegetables into smaller pieces.
 How small?
 You choose.
-Some like big chunks in their soup and some like small chunks! - Cut in means to break butter or shortening up into small pieces that become coated with flour and other dry ingredients.
+Some like big chunks in their soup and some like small chunks! - Cut in means to break butter or shortening up into small pieces, which become coated with flour and other dry ingredients.
 These small pieces then evaporate in the baking process making a light product.
 The traditional tool for cutting in is a pastry cutter.
 A food processor on pulse works well, too. - Muffins and biscuits like a light touch.
-No rambunctious mixing. - Breads like a good kneading to develop the gluten. - All of the recipes that call for flour can use all purpose flour
+No rambunctious mixing. - Breads like a good kneading to develop the gluten. - Recipes that call for flour can use all-purpose flour. - Keto recipes are low carb but require ingredients you may not have on hand. - Most Keto recipes are also gluten free, but always check ingredients!